UOA-COMPSCI719-S2-2024/cs719-examples/example-4-3-stores/README.md

 - **Derived stores**: We can create stores whose values are determined by the values of other stores.
 Then, when one store changes, the derived store's value will be automatically updated.
 A couple of examples of this are provide in `basic-stores.js` (`squareStore` on line 19, and `personStore` on line 34).
 We can access the values of derived stores in the same way as "normal" stores (i.e. by prepending with `$`).

-- **Todo list**: The page at [`/todos`](./src/routes/todos/+page.svelte) puts together many of the concepts Svelte II, into a more "real" app, allowing users to add, modify, and delete items from a todo list.
-The todo list is backed by a Svelte store located at [`lib/js/todo-store.js`](./src/lib/js/todo-store.js). **Note:** We will cover multi-page apps next!
+- **Favourite things list**: The page at [`/favourite-things`](./src/routes/favourite-things/+page.svelte) puts together many of the concepts Svelte II, into a more "real" app, allowing users to add, modify, and delete items from a "favourite things" list.
+The list is backed by a Svelte store located at [`lib/js/favourite-things-store.js`](./src/lib/js/favourite-things-store.js). **Note:** We will cover multi-page apps next!

-  In this example, we can see that we can use a combination of stores and prop passing / event handling, in basically any combination.
-Our `NewTodoForm` component dispatches a custom event whenever the user wants to add a new todo item.
-This is added to the store in `+page.svelte`, which in turn passes the todo list store to the `TodoList` component as a _bound_ prop.
-We use `bind:` here so that whenever the `TodoList` component modifies the todo list in any way, the page and store will be properly updated to match.

-  We could have instead made our `TodoList` component access the todos store directly, rather than supplying it as a bound prop.
-This is equally valid.

-  Within the `TodoList` component itself, we can see that binding to individual properties of a todo item works absolutely fine, and everything is updated as we would expect.
-We can also see how we can delete an item from the todos array by filtering out the item we'd like to delete.
+  In this example, in `favourite-things-store.js`, in addition to the store itself, we have three functions which are in charge of updating our list: `addThing()`, `removeThing()`, and `editThing()`.
+Read the method descriptions of these three functions, as they explain how we can use a store's `update()` method in combination with various JavaScript techniques we've learned previously in the course.

+  We are also using the `uuid` `npm` package in this example, to generate unique `id`s for each of our "favourite things" items.

+  The `FavouriteThingsList` Svelte component shows how we can iterate through the `$favouriteThingsStore` using a keyed `{#each}` block.
+Note the **$** at the beginning of the variable name - this is how we access store values from our code.

+  This component also shows how we can call our `editThing()` and `removeThing()` functions to modify the store - which will result in our UI being updated.

+  The `favourite-things/+page.js` also has an "add thing" form, showing how we can call our `addThing()` function to modify the store, and this change will be shown everywhere that accesses the store - including within our other component.